-At the height of the pandemic last year, a massive corporate vetmed chain decided to shut down their office just down the street from one of our independent practice clients.
-It was an interesting case study in the difference between corporate care and independent medicine.
+At the height of the pandemic, a massive corporate VetMed chain decided to shut down its office just down the street from one of our independent practice clients.
+It was an interesting case study of the difference between corporate care and independent medicine.

 When COVID hit, who was there for everybody?
 Not the corporates – it was independent practices like mine.
 We were getting clients from corporates left and right, and we still are.
 And I think that will always be the trend now, which is one of the reasons why I think we've grown so much.
 Another corporate practice just opened up, literally across the street from me, but it doesn’t worry me because I know our quality and our service will be far superior, and our clients expect and demand that.
 But I don't think the corporatization of vetmed is good for employees.
 I don't think it's good for owners.
 I don't think it's good for clients either, or their pets.

 – Dr. Michele Drake, Owner, The Drake Center for Veterinary Care

 Yes, conditions were tough, with curbside drop-offs, masks, bubble staffing, and all the rest of it.
 But none of the practices we work with across the country closed down for their own convenience.
 From talking with many of these practices, the commitment to serving their local communities was stronger than any fear or stress created by the pandemic.
 So these practices thrived.
 Many of our GeniusVets clients are up 20%, 30%, or more year-over-year because they maintained their commitment to serve their communities even in the toughest of conditions.

 Quality Counts – In Your Practice and Your Clientele

 It’s become fashionable in VetMed media these days to talk about how miserable and exploited veterinary staffs are.
 We fully recognize the challenges teams are facing – we talk to them every day.
 But we also believe that there is a self-reinforcing spiral happening that does nothing good for the profession – or for pets.